KushalLimbasiya/Bloom/README.md

 You will learn how to interact with external APIs to fetch additional data, such as user reviews, product ratings, and stock availability.
 This integration will allow you to provide up-to-date information to users and enhance the functionality of the app.

+# To create an expo app

+expo init

-# To Run Expo App
+# To start the sanity server

-First install dependency
-`
-npm install
-`
-and start Expo
-`
-npm start
-`
+yarn dev